evisp/holbertonschool-machine_learning/portfolio_projects/data_projects/TitanicDatasetAnalysis.md

      - `Pandas`: for data manipulation.
      - `Matplotlib` and `Seaborn`: for data visualization.
      - `NumPy` (optional for certain calculations).
-    - If you are using `Jyputer notebooks` or `Google Colab` the above tools are already pre-installed
+    - If you are using `Jupyter notebooks` or `Google Colab` the above tools are already pre-installed

 #### **Project Objectives:**